emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 ## Install R Packages to Directory

-Alright, now we’re going to make sure we’re in our user directory and then run another interactive R session using `srun -t 15 --pty R`.
+Alright, now we’re going to make sure we’re in our FARM home directory and then run another interactive R session using `srun -t 15 --pty R`.
 Once your job starts and you see an R prompt `>` appear, go ahead and run the code `rownames(installed.packages())`.
 This will get you a list of all the installed packages that R can currently access.
 These are all of the packages installed elsewhere on the cluster, which any user can access.
 One handy trick to see if a package you want is already installed is to use the following code: `"package_of_interest" %in% rownames(installed.packages())`.
 If the output is `TRUE`, then it’s installed, if `FALSE` then it’s not.

 Just as an example, let’s install the `microbenchmark` package to the directory we created earlier.
-First thing, run `getwd()` in your R session, just to verify that the working directory is your user directory.
+First thing, run `getwd()` in your R session, just to verify that the working directory is your FARM home directory.
 Next, let’s run the following line:
 `install.packages("microbenchmark", lib = "R_Packages/R3.6.0")`.
 This
 will use the familiar `install.packages()` function, but we’ve added an